We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 - Visit ancient day monasteries and local village settlements like Samagaon and Dharamsala.

-- Presented with an organized and sophisticated trekking expedition - with knowledgeable Sherpa support and experienced guides.
+- Presented with an organized and sophisticated mountaineering trip- with knowledgeable Sherpa support and experienced guides.

 - To enjoy low traffic with your trek for a unique off-the-beaten-path excursion.